Southwest Oregon Rivers

 Endangered rivers and top conservation priorities

 The primary threat to these beautiful streams and their pure waters is the development of nickel laterite strip mines, networks of ore haul roads and nickel processing facilities.
-According to the EPA the metal mining industry is the largest toxic polluter in the nation.
+Nickel laterite ores are close to the surface and low grade, resulting in strip mining operations that generate large volumes of mine waste.

 “Allowing mining claims in these areas threatens some of Southern Oregon’s most unique natural treasures,” letter to the Secretary of Interior and Agriculture from Oregon’s Sen. Ron Wyden, Sen. Jeff Merkley and Rep. Peter DeFazio., July 2011.